sasuw/desertsnake/README.md

 <!-- ABOUT THE PROJECT -->
 # About Desert Snake

-Desert Snake is an online JavaScript/HTML 5 game.
-Try it out at https://snake.sasu.net
+Desert Snake is a JavaScript/HTML 5 game.
+The game is currently not online.

 ![Desert Snake screenshot](https://raw.githubusercontent.com/sasuw/desertsnake/master/Desert-Snake-Screenshot-34ca217acef47736275061c0098abf8b113bd63f.png)

 ## Why?

-My employer organized a Hackathon, where I had the opportunity to create something unrelated to work, so I decided to put together a Snake game with sound effects indicating the snake's current position (so that the game can also be played by visually impaired or without looking at the screen).
+My employer organized a Hackathon in 2020, where I had the opportunity to create something unrelated to work, so I decided to put together a Snake game with sound effects indicating the snake's current position (so that the game can also be played by visually impaired or without looking at the screen).

 ## Current state

-The game works more or less currently.
-If you encounter a bug or have an improvement suggestion, open an issue.
+The game works more or less currently, but there are some bugs, e.g.
+- very slow in Firefox for some reason
+- sound-related errors in JS console
+- highscores are too easy to hack

 ## Goals